aungkomyat1606/OCI-instance-on-off-scripts/README.md

-# OCI sevrer on off scripts
+# OCI server on off scripts
 The scripts and features that I use on oracle cloud infrastructure to automate processes.

 # Set up Oracle CLI